 - Writing the virus code into the new section of the target.

 As I introduce each topic at a high level I’ll share some snippets of my assembly code so far.
-Towards the end I’ll share the full assembly source code along with some pointers, and will share how I validated my work with some handy low level tools.
+Towards the end I’ll share the full assembly source code along with some pointers.
+Lastly I’ll talk about how I validated my work with some handy low level tools.

 Initially it took me some time to wrap my head around “Generation 0” of a virus versus subsequent generations.
 I’m not certain if anyone else uses this “generation” terminology but it’s what made sense to me.